 Our campus is a technology-advanced campus that allows teachers to incorporate the use of laptops and tablets into their lessons, thus leveraging online innovations for each student’s benefit.

-Each one of our students participate in project-based learning whilst being provided with ample opportunities to be in charge of their education.
+Each one of our students participates in project-based learning whilst being provided with ample opportunities to be in charge of their education.
 We put students in the driver’s seat — and see great success as a result.
 Project-based learning teaches students how to engage in the extended process of posing questions, applying known information and make informed decisions about the project.

 In addition to academic success, students become important and productive members of their community through various required service projects.
 On a weekly basis, students participate in service projects such as cleaning up public spaces, working with youth as mentors and assisting with social service programs for the needy.